Mike Chioda

-Michael Joseph Canzano (born 1 August 1966) known by his ring name Mike Chioda, is an American semi-retired professional wrestling senior referee who worked for World Wrestling Entertainment (WWE).
-Before his release on 15 April 2020, Chioda was the longest-tenured referee in WWE history, having been with the company for over three decades.
+Michael Joseph Canzano (born 1 August 1966) is an American retired professional wrestling senior referee.
+He is best known for his tenure with WWE from 1989 to 2020, where he performed as a referee under the ring name Mike Chioda.
+He was the longest-serving referee in the company, with a career spanning over three decades.

 Professional wrestling career

 World Wrestling Federation / Entertainment WWF/WWE (1989–2020)

 As a young adult, Chioda lived close to the Marellas (Gorilla Monsoon and his son Joey), who helped him break into the wrestling business.
 Being trained as a referee, Chioda first began to appear in WWE in 1989, when it was known as the World Wrestling Federation (WWF), most notably at Survivor Series 1989.
 After taking a hiatus from refereeing following WrestleMania VII, he began to reappear on camera around 1992.

 He refereed the match where The 1-2-3 Kid (on that night he was simply known as "The Kid") as a jobber scored a huge upset over Razor Ramon.
 In May 1996 Chioda was involved in a controversial ending of a WWF Championship match at In Your House 8: Beware of Dog.
 During the match between Shawn Michaels and the British Bulldog, the referee for the match Earl Hebner got injured and knocked out of the ring during the match and Chioda came to the ring as a replacement, when Michaels performed a German suplex, Chioda counted Michaels's shoulders down and awarded the match to the Bulldog, but at the same time Chioda counted Michaels' down, Hebner came back in the ring and counted Bulldog's shoulders down and awarded the match to Shawn Michaels, then (on-screen) President Gorilla Monsoon came to ring and declared the match a draw.
 On 18 January 1998, at Royal Rumble, Chioda was the referee for the Intercontinental Championship match between Ken Shamrock and The Rock.
 During a match, Chioda was distracted by The Rock's team Nation of Domination when The Rock's teammate D'Lo Brown's foot gets stuck with the ropes, before The Rock used brass knuckles to hit Shamrock and then disposed of the knuckleduster inside Shamrock's trunks behind of his back.
 By the time, Chioda looked back to the ring, he could only make a two count and Shamrock pulled off a belly to belly suplex slam, winning the match.
 However, as Shamrock celebrated, Rock appealed to him who, upon discovering the foreign object, reversed the decision and took the belt from a bemused Shamrock.
 Chioda gave it back to The Rock, making him the winner via disqualification.
 A furious Shamrock attacked him for stripping him of the title.
 On 3 July 1999, on Shotgun, Chioda got an Implant DDT from Gangrel following his loss against Test which Chioda officiated.